EnigmaVSSUT/EnigmaNewWebsite/README.md

 ## Change Log:
 1. Positioned Enigma-logo-particles as a responsive background.
-2. Resolved Entry1.
+2. Fixed Issue1.
 Resolution: brought that background image in-front of those hover-blocking divs and decreased the opacity to make it look like a background
+3. Fixed Issue2.
+Resolution: decreased the particle-slider height and positioned to center.

-## Known Issues:
+## Issues Log:
-- Entry1: Particles are not responding to hover: being behind of other divs/containers.
+- Issue1: Particles are not responding to hover: being behind of other divs/containers.
-- Entry2: Anchor Tags in class intro-options not responding to hover: being behind of the slider particles.
+- Issue2: Anchor Tags in class intro-options not responding to hover: being behind of the slider particles.
+- Issue3: Particle-slider disappears when clicked on Hamburger button.

 ## Work to be done :hammer_and_wrench: